 Colorado has recently passed several bills to address opioid abuse within the state.
-Give us a call today if you need a Colorado addiction treatment center near Denver.
+Give us a call today if you need a opioid treatment center near Denver.

 SB 19-008: Addiction Treatment in the Criminal Justice System